-- All members of the university are welcome to park in non-reserved and non-visitor parking spaces except residential lots after 3:30 p.m. without a decal.
-Reserved and Visitor spaces may be parked in after 5 p.m.
+- All members of the university are welcome to park in non-reserved and non-visitor parking spaces except residential lots after 3:30 p.m. without a permit.
+Reserved and Visitor spaces may be parked in after 5 p.m. unless otherwise posted.
 Metered Lots are enforced from 7 a.m. to 7 p.m. weekdays and require payment to park during these times.

 - Parking is not permitted in any lot on East Campus without a permit.

-- Decals, whether fixed or temporary, must be obtained BEFORE bringing a new, loaned or rented vehicle onto campus.
-There is no grace period for parking without a decal.
+- Permits, whether fixed, virtual or temporary, must be obtained BEFORE bringing a new, loaned or rented vehicle onto campus.
+There is no grace period for parking without a permit.

 - Both applicant and vehicle must meet all legal requirements for operation within the Commonwealth of Massachusetts.

-- No faculty, student, or staff may have more than one university decal on their vehicle.
-It is the operator's responsibility to remove outdated decals.
-Multiple current decals can result in a parking citation.
+- No faculty, student, or staff may have more than one university permit on their vehicle.
+It is the operator's responsibility to remove outdated permits.
+Multiple current permits can result in a parking citation.

-- Upon sale of a vehicle, it is the owner's responsibility to remove any university decal.
-The original owner of the vehicle can be held responsible for any violations committed by the new owner if the old decal was not removed.
-A paint scraper or "Goof Off" has been found to assist in the removal of expired decals.
+- Upon sale of a vehicle, it is the owner's responsibility to remove any university permit.
+The UCAPS office must also be notified upon the sale of any vehicle with a virtual parking permit.
+The original owner of the vehicle can be held responsible for any violations committed by the new owner if the old permit was not removed.
+A paint scraper or "Goof Off" has been found to assist in the removal of expired permits.

-- Students who change from resident to commuter or vice versa or who change their residence hall campus must get a new decal.
-If the old decal is removed and brought into the UCAPS office, we will waive the $20 replacement fee.
+- Students who change from resident to commuter or vice versa or who change their residence hall campus must get a new virtual parking permit.

 - Faculty, staff and students may register up to three vehicles owned by their immediate family.